 Through choosing adoption, you can provide your child with a life that you choose for them, all the while having contact with them and their family if they desire.
 You can pursue your future, even college with an educational scholarship, and even get the help you need to get on your feet with a fresh start!
 Adoption may be just the option what you need too!

-If you would like to talk to someone about your decision, you can call us any time at 1-800-923-6604 to confidentially discuss your choices.
+If you would like to talk to someone about your decision, you can call or text us any time at 1-800-923-6604 to confidentially discuss your choices.
 We understand where you're at, and what you are going through.
 We can help you with things you may need, including maternity clothes.
 For more tips on how to break the news of your pregnancy to your parents, visit www.HowDoITellMyParentsImPregnant.com.